geschnee/masterarbeit/README.md

 The training process, reward functions and agent designs were changed following experimentation and research in reinforcement learning and autonomous driving.
 The final agent was able to complete the parcours very reliably:
 ![success_rate](./others/hardDistanceMixedLight_eval_jetbot_generalization_success_rates_barplot.png)

+## Code

+The code and installation instructions are stored in a seperate repository: [carsim-rl-cnn](https://github.com/geschnee/carsim-rl-cnn)